kaiiyer/rajappan/README.md

 # The Rajappan Project

-The All in one Security project for Digital Privacy.
-A step towards a better & secure Internet
+An All in one Project for Digital Privacy.
+A step towards a PRIVATE FUTURE

 <div style='display: block; width: 300px; margin-left: auto; margin-right: auto;'><img style='margin-left: auto; margin-right: auto; margin-bottom: 0; ' alt='Rajappan: Breaking the limits' src='.logo/7.png'></div>